knutsoned/csv2i18next/README.txt

 3) csv modeule for node.js
 	Use for installation:
 	npm install csv
-4) yamljs modeule for node.js
-	Use for installation:
-	npm install yamljs
 4) configure modeule for node.js
 	Use for installation:
 	npm install configure